Robots in school: trust, interactions and institutions

 Dropdown Icon

-As is the case with artificial intelligence, the public reception of educational robotics, i.e. the use of robots for educational purposes, is ambivalent: companies praise its merits, the media amplify or question its promises and the public authorities invest or delay.
-Taking into account these tensions, this project questions the practical and institutional establishment of trust in robots at school.
+Like artificial intelligence, the use of robots for educational purposes, or educational robotics, has met with an ambivalent public reception.
+Private companies are promoting the virtues of these new intelligent agents, the media either amplify or question their promises, and public authorities either invest or delay.
+It's against this backdrop of tensions that this project looks at the practical and pedagogical establishment of trust in robots at school.

 • Aim